w3f/Grants-Program/applications/Lastic.md

  - all this functionality will be done with running up a local devnet
  - So some questions: Can we test populate the local devnet with some data?
  - It would be nice to do a pricing simulation, can this be one of the milestones in the UI, or is this a separate issue?
+ - Technical documentation?
+ - Maybe create some fake data so people can play around with it.

 ### Milestone 3 - Creating a Frontend connecting the quering the database